Dave2ooo/oebb-monitor/README.md

  This message appears if the webpage is unable to fetch data from Scotty.

- Check if the CORS server is running in a terminal.
+* Check if the CORS server is running in a terminal.
 It should say **"Running CORS Anywhere on 0.0.0.0:8080"**.
+* Make sure you entered the correct IP address in [Enter Homeassistant IP address](#5-enter-homeassistant-ip-address)

  ### 3.2 Missing departure_station
  ![image](https://user-images.githubusercontent.com/71500391/226706831-26350e41-2c83-42ee-a17b-a262ee8b2923.png)

  This message appears if you didn't declare the ID of the departure station.
 [Get ÖBB station ID](#22-getting-öbb-station-id) and enter it into the URL of the webpage card.